cturner0206/Project_2_Reseller_Performance_Report/README.md

 ORDER BY ResellerID;
 ```

-# Data Analysis and Building the Report
+# Process of Building the Report

 ## Report Brainstorm
 Before creating the report, I thought about what kind of visuals and features I could add that would allow end users to gain valuable insights while also being easily understandable.
 I knew I wanted to include: